json-everything/json-everything-docs/_docs/json-e/basics.md

 > The functions you provide should handle errors better than shown above.
 Take a look at the source for examples on how to handle errors in an expected way.
 {: .prompt-warning }

-> The `JsonFunction` type defines an explicit cast that automatically wraps the function in a `JsonValue`.
+The `JsonFunction` type defines an explicit cast that automatically wraps the function in a `JsonValue`.
 This is how the function can be included within the _System.Text.Json.Nodes_ data structure.

-{: .prompt-info }
+> Do not return a `JsonNode` that already has a parent.
+Instead make a copy using the `.Copy()` extension method and return that.
+DO NOT use the built-in `JsonNode.DeepClone()` method as it cannot properly handle nodes that contain functions.

 A `JsonFunction` takes two parameters.
 In the above example,